 We are an industry leader in developing and commercializing cost-effective advanced packaging and test technologies.
 These advanced technology solutions provide increased value to our customers.
-This is particularly true in the mobile communications market, where growth has outpaced the semiconductor industry rate.
-Advanced packages are now the preferred choice in both the high-end and the mid-range segments of the smartphone market, which together account for a high portion of mobile phone semiconductor value.
+This is particularly true in the mobile communications market, where growth generally outpaces the semiconductor industry rate.
+Advanced packages are now the preferred choice in both the highend and the mid-range segments of the smartphone market, which together account for a high portion of mobile phone semiconductor value.
 The demand for advanced packages is also being driven by second-wave mobile device customers, who are transitioning out of wirebond into wafer-level and flip-chip packages.
-Our sales of advanced packages into the automotive market are growing as well, largely due to new, data-intensive applications.
-The increasing pin count and performance requirements of automotive integrated circuits are driving the increased use of advanced packages.
+Our sales of advanced packages into the automotive market are growing as well, largely due to new, data-intensive applications, which require increased pin count and performance.
 We believe that our technology leadership and this technology transition create significant growth opportunities for us.